jcnelson/poxl/citycoin-prd.md

 - a miner can choose to submit for one or multiple blocks at a given rate
 - a miner can see available CityCoin rewards based on their address and claim them
 - a miner can see current and historical mining statitistics, their mining activity, and their mining history
-- all user data is stored in [Gaia](https://docs.stacks.co/build-apps/guides/data-storage), and only accessible to the user

 **Stacking**

 A user interface for Stacking should be easy to configure, use and understand, such that:

 - a Stacker can obtain CityCoins through mining or purchasing them through an exchange
-- a Stacker can submit CityCoins to the contract using the Stacks Web Wallet
+- a Stacker can submit CityCoins to the smart contract using the Stacks Web Wallet
 - a Stacker can choose the number of reward cycles to participate in
 - a Stacker can see the status of their CityCoins based on their address, and claim any that are unlocked from the smart contract
 - a Stacker can see the available Stacks token (STX) rewards based on their address, and claim them from the smart contract
 - a Stacker can see current and historical stacking statitistics, their stacking activity, and their stacking history
-- all user data is stored in [Gaia](https://docs.stacks.co/build-apps/guides/data-storage), and only accessible to the user

 **Statistics**